Subscribe to updates

 Corporate Asset Management Strategy

-A significant item on the agenda was the Corporate Asset Management Strategy (CAMS) for 2026-2029.
-This strategy aims to provide a clear, corporate direction for managing the Council's land and property assets, ensuring they actively support service delivery, financial sustainability, housing, regeneration, and place-based outcomes.
-The CAMS framework uses three strategic lenses – Service Delivery, Value Generating, and Asset Release – and ten asset categories to assess the purpose and performance of each asset.
-The strategy seeks to optimise asset utilisation, support service transformation, enable housing delivery, advance environmental sustainability, promote community value, strengthen governance, and maximise financial efficiency.
-The report detailed the outcomes of two workshops held to develop this strategy, which involved engagement with over 70 officers and senior management.
+The committee considered the draft Corporate Asset Management Strategy (CAMS) for 2026-2029.
+This strategy aims to provide a single, corporate framework for managing Cornwall Council's land and property assets to support service delivery, financial sustainability, housing, regeneration, and place-based outcomes.
+The CAMS introduces a three-lens approach – Service Delivery, Value Generating, and Asset Release – with ten asset categories to assess and challenge the purpose and performance of each asset.
+The strategy was developed through workshops and extensive engagement with services and stakeholders.
+The committee was asked to endorse the CAMS as a strategic enabler of change and recommend its adoption to Cabinet.

 Capital and Investment Strategy